openfga/python-sdk/README.md

 With OpenFGA [v1.10.0](https://github.com/openfga/openfga/releases/tag/v1.10.0) and later, support for write conflict options to handle duplicate writes and missing deletes gracefully has been added.

-**Available Options:**

-- `on_duplicate` - Controls behavior when writing a tuple that already exists:
-  - `ERROR` (default): Returns an error if an identical tuple already exists
-  - `IGNORE`: Silently ignores duplicate writes (treats as no-op)

-- `on_missing` - Controls behavior when deleting a tuple that doesn't exist:
-  - `ERROR` (default): Returns an error if the tuple doesn't exist
-  - `IGNORE`: Silently ignores deletes of non-existent tuples (treats as no-op)

 **Example: Ignoring duplicate writes**

 ```python